angry-bender/angry-bender.github.io/_posts/2023-09-18-SEIM-On-The-Cheap-Using-Sqlite-For-Data-Analysis.md

 My approach to using BDBrowser for SQLite is I use the **Browse Data** tab to view the columns, from there I move to the **Execute SQL** tab to do more advanced queries.

-Below are some small examples of the types of analysis we can do, as well as an explination of basic SQL structure
+Below are some small examples of the types of analysis we can do, as well as an explanation of basic SQL structure

 `SELECT <Column Name> FROM <TABLE>` - `*` selects all columns, or you can specify the column names, the table name is as set when importing the table